Shakira live performances: Feria del Hogar (1996)

-Mtv Unplugged (1999)
+MTV Unplugged (1999)

-In 1999 Shakira was invited by MTV to record an MTV Unplugged from her album ¿Dónde Están los Ladrones?
-There were a total of three concerts given, being the one held at the Grand Ballroom in New York City.
+In 1999, Shakira was invited by MTV to record an MTV Unplugged from her album ¿Dónde Están los Ladrones?
+There were a total of three concerts given, the one held at the Grand Ballroom in New York City.
 Although at the beginning Shakira had contemplated using wild animals such as snakes and tigers while interpreting her songs, although the idea was discarded for the safety of the public.
 The show awarded was highly acclaimed by the media, positioning her show as one of the best MTV Unplugged in history and her specific performance of "Sombra de tí" is considered one of the best presentations made at those events.

 Decade of 2000

 Latin Grammy Awards (2000)

-In 2000, the first Latin Grammy took place in the city of Los Angeles, California, where Shakira performed singing "Ojos Así" from her album "Dónde Están los Ladrones?" to continue promoting it.
+In 2000, the first Latin Grammy took place in the city of Los Angeles, California, where Shakira performed singing "Ojos Así" from her album Dónde Están los Ladrones? to continue promoting it.
 For the event, she wore a red bodysuit along with an Arabic dance belt.
 It is rated as one of the most memorable moments of the Latin Grammys to date.
 According to Billboard this ceremony was seen by a total of 7.5 million people on television.

 Radio Music Awards (2001)

-On October 26, 2001, Shakira appeared at the Aladdin Theater for the Radio Music Awards in New York City, performing her song "Whenever, Wherever".The show was broadcast live on ABC.
+On 26 October 2001, Shakira appeared at the Aladdin Theater for the Radio Music Awards in New York City, performing her song "Whenever, wherever".
+The show was broadcast live on ABC.

 VH1 Divas Las Vegas (2001)

-In 2001 Shakira was part of the main participants for the VH1 Divas Las Vegas event: an honor concert for the VH1 Save The Music Foundation that was broadcast live from the MGM Grand Las Vegas on May 23, 2002.
+In 2001, Shakira was part of the main participants for the VH1 Divas Las Vegas event: an honor concert for the VH1 Save The Music Foundation that was broadcast live from the MGM Grand Las Vegas on 23 May 2002.
 Performing her song "Underneath Your Clothes" from her album Laundry Service and a cover of Elvis Presley and a cover with Mary J. Blige of the song "Love is a Battlefield" by Pat Benatar.

 MTV Video Music Awards (2002)

 On 29 August 2002, Shakira performed "Objection (Tango)" at the 2002 MTV Video Music Awards in New York City.
 Instead of tango, the performance of the song was inspired by samba and featured a large number of percussionists on the stage.
-Shakira incorporated belly dancing moves in her choreography and near to the end of the performance, she fell backward into the crowd and "was delivered back to the stage quickly enough not to miss a single line".
+Shakira incorporated belly dancing moves in her choreography, and near the end of the performance, she fell backwards into the crowd and "was delivered back to the stage quickly enough not to miss a single line".